t-rang/MoveNet/README.md

-Unzip data.zip to access data used in this code
+To run
+- Replace parent_path in main.py with your path
+- Unzip file in data folder